Engage Local Communities

 Sustainability hero image 2023

-• Supporting Communities Create connections with the communities we serve and contribute to the growth of local economies
+Avolta is committed to Supporting Communities – creating meaningful connections with the places we serve and contributing to the growth of local economies.

-Avolta recognizes that sustainable business practices are inherently linked to the well-being of local communities.
-With this understanding, the company actively engages in initiatives that drive economic growth, foster social progress, and advance environmental stewardship.
-As part of this commitment, Avolta sources over 27 % of its products (by COGS) from local suppliers, directly contributing to the economic vitality of the communities where it operates and supporting local enterprises.
+We recognize that sustainable business practices are inseparable from the well-being of local communities.
+This is why we actively invest in initiatives that drive economic growth, foster inclusion, and promote environmental stewardship.
+In 2025, over 25 % of our products (by COGS) were sourced from local suppliers, directly supporting local enterprises and generating shared value in the communities where we operate.

 • Healthcare support for people with special needs

-In 2024, our corporate community initiatives – both at the company and country levels – focused on combating poverty, food insecurity, and social exclusion at the local level.
-Avolta supported disadvantaged children and their families by expanding access to education and healthcare while providing humanitarian aid to communities affected by natural disasters – such as the floods in Valencia, Spain – and socio-political crises, including those in Ukraine.
-In some cases, our team members have also been actively involved, by either participating in the selection of the charity initiatives, or through volunteering initiatives.
+Our corporate community initiatives – both at the company and country levels – focused on combating poverty, food insecurity, and social exclusion within local communities.
+Avolta supported disadvantaged children and their families by expanding access to education and healthcare, while providing humanitarian aid to communities affected by natural disasters and socio-political crises, including those in Ukraine.
+In many cases, our team members have also been actively involved, participating in the selection of charity initiatives or engaging directly through volunteering programs.

 Supporting Communities

 The initiatives and projects described below represent some of the most prominent projects we support.
-The progress made and the encouraging results of our ongoing support to these initiatives make us feel very proud and is an incentive to strengthen our ties with them.
+The progress made and the encouraging results of our ongoing support for these initiatives make us feel very proud and serve as an incentive to strengthen our ties with them.

 Health care support for people with special needs